 3. Implement a strict screening process

 While criminals don’t have a sign on their forehead, you can reduce the risk of them infiltrating your company by screening all potential employees.
-This means running background checks and following up on references from past employers.
+This means running background or DBS checks and following up on references from past employers.
 What’s more, even if you trust your team implicitly, don’t let one person have end-to-end control of financial records and funds.
 Doug Karp, crime and fidelity product head at Hiscox, said of staff managing finances: “If they are an authorized signatory on a check, don’t let them print a check out on the system.”

 Sure, it’s sad that we have to be so vigilant these days, but it’s always a good idea to remove temptation so that even the most honest workers aren’t given a moral dilemma if they find themselves in a situation where taking money becomes relatively easy.